-If a participant's employment is terminated without cause or for good reason (as defined in the Option Plan) the participant will have until the earlier of 90 days after the termination date and the expiry date of the

-Options to exercise Options which are vested on the termination date and will forfeit all rights to Options which are not vested at the participant's termination date or which are not exercised within the 90 day period.
+If a participant's employment is terminated without cause or the participant resigns for good reason (which is defined as the participant's employer substantially diminishing the participant's authority or responsibilities, materially violating the participant's employment agreement or materially reducing a participant's compensation) the participant will have until the earlier of 90 days after the termination date and the expiry date of the Options to exercise Options which are vested on the termination date and will forfeit all rights to Options which are not vested at the participant's termination date or which are not exercised within the 90 day period.

-If a participant's employment is terminated without cause or for good reason immediately prior to or within twenty-four months following a Change of Control (as defined under the Option Plan, which includes the acquisition of 50% or more of the Common Shares or a sale of all or substantially all of the assets of NFI) all of the participant's Options will vest immediately prior to the participant's termination date and will be exercisable until the earlier of 90 days after termination of employment and the expiry date of the Option and the participant will forfeit all rights to Options which are not exercised within the 90 day period.
+If a participant's employment is terminated without cause or the participant resigns for good reason (as defined above) immediately prior to or within twenty-four months following a Change of Control (as defined under the Option Plans, which includes the acquisition of 50% or more of the Common Shares or a sale of all or substantially all of the assets of NFI) all of the participant's Options will vest immediately prior to the participant's termination date and will be exercisable until the earlier of 90 days after termination of employment and the expiry date of the Option and the participant will forfeit all rights to Options which are not exercised within the 90 day period.